humanwhocodes/humanwhocodes.com/src/pages/_posts/2006-03-17-alternate-ajax-techniques-part-2.md

   - Ajax
   - JavaScript
 ---
 For those who enjoyed the <a title="Alternate Ajax Techniques, Pt.
 1" rel="external" href="http://webreference.com/r/pg/ajax_tech/">first installment</a>, the second part of the Alternate <acronym title="Asynchronous JavaScript + XML">Ajax</acronym> Techniques is <a title="Alternate Ajax Techniques, Pt.
 2" rel="external" href="http://webreference.com/r/pg/ajax_tech2/">now available</a>.
-In this edition, I talk about using images and cookies to establish client-server communication on browsers that don&#8217;t support XMLHttp.
+In this edition, I talk about using images and cookies to establish client-server communication on browsers that don't support XMLHttp.
 Hope you enjoy it!